Les anglonautes

 prison, jail > USA

-justice > courtroom artists / miscarriage of justice > UK / USA
+miscarriage of justice > UK, USA

-state > governor
+state > governors

-mental health / psychology
+mental health, psychology

 slavery, race relations, racism, civil rights, apartheid